 Doctor's Notes on Pulmonary Hypertension

 Pulmonary arteries are blood vessels that move blood from the right side of the heart to the lungs where oxygen is received into the blood.
-If the pressure of blood circulating in the pulmonary arteries (pulmonary blood pressure) abnormally rises, the condition is referred to as pulmonary hypertension, pulmonary artery hypertension, or pulmonary arterial hypertension.
+If the pressure of blood circulating in the pulmonary arteries (pulmonary hypertension, pulmonary artery hypertension, or pulmonary arterial hypertension.

 COPD (Chronic Obstructive Pulmonary Disease) QuizQuestion